Adolescence Trivia

 Which organization divides adolescence into early, middle, and late stages?

-Answer: The American Academy of Pediatrics
+Answer: American Academy of Pediatrics

 Question 2

-About what ages are often called early adolescence?
+Which age range is often called early adolescence?

-- C.About ages 18 to 21
+- A.18 to 21

-- D.10 to 13
+- B.10 to 13

-Answer: About ages 10 to 13
+Answer: 10 to 13

 Question 3